 1. Our non-medical ultrasounds are only offered once your baby is 8 weeks of age

 2. You can listen to your baby's heart beat from 12 weeks of age (from 10-12 weeks you can still see your baby's heart beating)

-3. We limit scanning to a maximum of 30 minutes per baby per session
+3. We limit ultrasound scanning and gender reveals to a maximum of 30 minutes per baby per session

 We often hear our clients saying that they can get scans at other non-medical scanning centres before 10 weeks and are able to listen to their baby's heart beat before 10 weeks and some scanning sessions last for an hour - so why does Sneak Peek not offer these options?